Your First Year

 ask questions in the classroom and outside of the classroom

-Fall 2026 Students: We are happy to provide you with the following resources to support you in the course selection process:
+Welcome Class of 2027!
+We look forward to working with you as you begin your academic journey at Brandeis.
+We will be communicating with new students regarding course selection in mid-June.
+We are happy to provide you with the following resources to support you in the course selection process:

-Advising & Course Registration: A Guide for First Year Students
+Advising & Course Registration: A Guide for First Year Students (coming soon!)

 This e-book guide is a valuable resource to familiarize yourself with important information about advising and registration.

-Advising & Course Registration: A Guide for Transfer Students
+Advising & Course Registration: A Guide for Transfer Students (coming soon!)

 Group advising sessions: